cgm2163/p8105_hw2_cgm2163/README.md

 Update 3 to Homework 2 includes a completed problem 1 and 2, and an outline for problem 3.
 NOTE: Mr. Trash Wheel data from problem 1 has not yet been updated to current dataset

+Update 4 to Homework 2 includes completed problems 1, 2, and 3, without the Mr. Trash Wheel data update